Researchers gathering more data on orcas

 "It will be really powerful to rule out things that aren't important and focus in on what's really important," said Lynne Barre with NOAA Fisheries.

 She said that will help inform research and management decisions in the long run.
-The project aims to pull together data on behavior, reproductive success, skin diseases and other study areas to allow for integrated analysis, she said.
+The project aims to pull together data on behavior, reproductive success, skin diseases and other study areas.
+That will allow for integrated analysis, she said.

-Scientists have enough data that they can now connect the dots to get meaningful answers, said Brad Hanson, an NOAA Fisheries wildlife biologist.
+Scientists have enough data that they can now connect the dots to get meaningful answers, said Brad Hanson.
+He is a NOAA Fisheries wildlife biologist.

-More than two dozen wildlife experts met in Seattle on March 29 to develop plans for health records for the orcas.
+More than two dozen wildlife experts met in Seattle on March 29.
+They were there to develop plans for health records for the orcas.
 The meeting was sponsored by SeaDoc Society, the National Oceanic and Atmospheric Administration Fisheries and the National Marine Mammal Foundation.

-Many details are still being worked out, including who will maintain the data and how people will access it.
-But an initial database would be launched this summer using readily available information, such as sex, age, gender and other details, Gaydos said.
+Many details are still being worked out.
+They include who will maintain the data and how people will access it.
+An initial database is expected to be launched this summer.
+It will use readily available information.
+The info will include sex, age, gender and other details, Gaydos said.
 Other information would be added next year.

 Elsewhere, scientists have studied individual animals to monitor their health, including North Atlantic right whales.
 Using a database of hundreds of thousands of photographs taken over decades, researchers at the New England Aquarium and others have studied the body and skin conditions of about 400 individual right whales to assess their health.

-Individual Puget Sound orcas are identified by unique black and white markings or variations in their fin shapes, and each whale is given a number and a name.
+Individual Puget Sound orcas are identified by unique black and white markings or variations in their fin shapes.
+Each whale is given a number and a name.
 The Center for Whale Research on San Juan Island keeps the federal government's annual census on the population.

 The three families - the J, K, and L pods - are genetically and behaviorally distinct from other killer whales.
-They use unique calls to communicate with one another and eat salmon rather than marine mammals.
+They use unique calls to communicate with one another.
+They eat salmon rather than marine mammals.

 Their numbers have fluctuated in recent decades as they have faced threats from pollution, lack of prey and disturbance from boats.
 They were listed as endangered in 2005.